mendix/docs/content/en/docs/howto/logic-business-rules/filtering-data-on-an-overview-page.md

 ## 7 Filtering the Orders List by Attributes of Associated Customers Using XPath

 In the previous section you have constrained the data grid on attributes of the same entity as the data grid entity.
-In this section you will constrain on attributes over an associated object.
-In the example of this section you will filter the orders by their associated customers based on the city letter of the customer.
+In this section you will constrain the data grid on attributes over an associated object.
+In the following example you will filter the orders by their associated customers based on which city they are located.

-1. To constrain the results in the order overview to only orders from customers in Rotterdam, enter the following XPath into the **XPath Contraint** editor: `[Sales.Order_Customer/Sales.Customer/City = 'Rotterdam']`.
+1. To constrain the results in the orders list to only orders from customers in Rotterdam, enter the following XPath into the **XPath Contraint** editor: `[Sales.Order_Customer/Sales.Customer/City = 'Rotterdam']` (Note that in this XPath, **MyFirstModule** has been renamed to *Sales*).

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581363.png" >}}

-2. Run your application to only see the orders of customers in Rotterdam.
+2. Run your application to only see the orders from customers in Rotterdam.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581362.png" >}}